 There are practices outside Manchester.
 Currently, Dr. Perrin charges £200 for one and a half hour consultation in Manchester.
 He sometimes comes to Hertfordshire, where he charges £250 for a one and a half hour consultation.
 There is weekly treatment following the consultation, at approximately £40 per treatment.

 BYRON HYDE (private) Update 2023: Dr. Hyde is temporarily not working at the moment, but intends to restart in the near future.
 The website linked to his work has excellent information with some free downloads.

 The telephone number of Dr. Hyde’s clinic is: 001 613 7298995

-(remember that Canada is several hours behind, if you phone)
+(Remember that Canada is several hours behind, if you phone from the UK.)